SAP/fundamental-tools/abap-api-tools/README.md

 ## i18n

-Texts for i18n translations are saved in `texts.yaml`, for the language used in `get` command:
+Translations' texts are saved in `texts.yaml`, for the language used in `get` command:

 ```shell
 abap get MME -c my-api # default lang = en